 We’ll ensure compliance with your required regulatory standards, whilst seeking to minimise costs with intelligent raw material choices.
-Not only accurate and cost-effective, but efficient too – custom colour requests can be matched within three to five working days and production orders can be dispatched within just five working days of an approved sample.
+Not only accurate and cost-effective, but efficient too – custom colour requests can be matched within three to five working days and production orders are typically dispatched within just five working days of an approved sample.
 Our team have formulated over 50,000 custom colour matches, so you can be sure your request is in safe hands.

 When our laboratory receives a colour match request, our experienced colourists will select appropriate pigments or dyestuffs to formulate your colour, considering your specific requirements.
 A ‘labshot’ is then created using a compatible base resin.
 The components of the formulation are mixed and moulded to produce a colour plaque.
 If necessary, this process is repeated with adjustments being made until the optimum result is achieved.